jessicaw9494/github-tutorial/README.md

     for writing and saving all of your code while performing Git and Github.
 * Know your _**SSH Keys**_:
     * SSH (Secure SHell) is a URL or the location of your remote repo.
-Although _**HTTPS**_ is also a functional URL, HTTPS requires you to repeatedly log in every time.
+Although _**HTTPS**_ is also a functional URL, HTTPS requires you to repeatedly log in.
 However, SSH is more convenient because it only requires you to log in once.
     * To locate your SSH URL, it can be found in your Github account.
-This URL is used to clone to your code into c9.
+This URL is used to clone into c9.
 * What is _**git config**_?:
     * `git config` is a command to save your user.name and user.email.
 Thus, the site can remember you were the one who committed the changes.
-    * The code to do so is `_$ git config --global user.name "your-name"`_ and then `_$ git config --global user.email your-email@site.com"_`
+    * The code to do so is `$ git config --global user.name "your-name"` and then `$ git config --global user.email your-email@site.com"`

 ---
 ## Repository Setup